icerpc/icerpc-csharp/examples/Thermostat/README.md

 dotnet run
 ```

 You can start multiple instances of the Client program.
-When you start Client without argument, it monitors the device
+When you start Client with no arguments (as shown above), it
-until you press Ctrl+C or the Server shuts down.
+monitors the device until you press Ctrl+C or the Server shuts down.

 You can also use Client to set a new target temperature ("set point") on the device.
-For example, you can set the
+For example, you can change the
-target temperature to 70°F with:
+set point to 70°F with:

 ```shell
 cd Client